LarryShamalama/PHDS-Intro-to-NN/README.md

 ## Installation of Anaconda

-1. Go to the Anaconda [website](https://www.anaconda.com/distribution/).
+1. Go to the Anaconda website [here](https://www.anaconda.com/distribution/).
 2. Click on Linux tab and download the Anaconda installer for **Python 3.7**
 3. Open Terminal and execute the following commands: